cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 HPKE is designed to be a fairly low-level primitive, and thus does not provide several features that a more high-level protocol might provide, for example:

-* Downgrade prevention - HPKE assumes that the initiator and responder agree on what algorithms to use.
+* Downgrade prevention - HPKE assumes that the sender and recipient agree on what algorithms to use.
 Depending on how these algorithms are negotiated, it may be possible for an intermediary to force the two parties to use suboptimal algorithms.